Kaus Insurance

 Branding

-"Cover what you care for" is the catch phrase of Kaus insutance.
-With both that marketing approach and the desire of the user to have a no-nonsense approach to their insurance, I created this monogram based logo.
-Simple straight forward, but if you turn it on its back, the arm and leg of the K form the shape of a heart.
+"Cover what you care for" is the catch phrase of Kaus Insurance.
+With both that marketing strategy and the desire of the user to have a no-nonsense approach to their insurance, I combined a monogram "K" with a heart shape.

 High Fidelity Mock Ups